The Raft (short story): Plot summary

 After LaVerne regains consciousness, she and Randy take turns sitting, standing, and watching the creature, allowing brief moments of rest for one while the other watches for when the black patch goes under the raft.
 At night, LaVerne convinces Randy that they should sit and watch it together.
 As the temperature drops, the two slowly embrace for warmth and gradually begin to have sex, Randy assuring her that he will keep an eye on the creature.
-However, he is distracted by pleasure and, when LaVerne's hair falls over the side of the raft, the creature tangles itself in her hair and flows over her face.
+However, he is distracted by the hypnotic colors of the creature and, when LaVerne's hair falls over the side of the raft, the creature tangles itself in her hair and flows over her face.
 Knowing he will be unable to save her, he kicks her over the side of the raft in a panic, quickening her death.

 Randy barely gets any sleep as night falls, since the creature flows under the raft every time Randy tries to sit down, forcing him to remain permanently standing.
 Randy finally breaks down and gives up, acknowledging the hopelessness of the situation.
 He fantasizes about rescue and sings deliriously, suffering from extreme fatigue.
 At last, Randy turns to the creature and contemplates if the creature's hypnotizing colors will take the pain out of being consumed.
 Randy does not look away as the creature's colors shimmer at him.

 Film adaptation

 "The Raft" was adapted to film as a segment of the 1987 horror anthology movie Creepshow 2, directed by Michael Gornick from a screenplay by George A. Romero.

 The bulk of the story is faithful to the short story, but the ending was changed for the film.
 As soon as the creature takes LaVerne, Randy makes a swim for shore and is quickly pursued.
 Crawling out to apparent safety a few feet from the water's edge, he yells "I beat you!
 Whatever you are, I beat you!"
-The creature then becomes a wave, throwing itself up on the shore and engulfs him.
+The creature then becomes a wave, throws itself up on the shore and engulfs him.
 As the creature quietly slides back down into the lake, the screen pans over a no-swimming sign that also features a warning, which was hidden in overgrown reeds, near the now-abandoned Camaro.

 This segment of the movie was filmed at Granite Basin Lake in Prescott, Arizona.